Sandbox with Pine Cones Sensory Activity

 Set up the activity

-Place a plastic bin on a drop cloth on the floor or on a table.
+Place a plastic bin on a drop cloth on the drop cloth.

-Fill with play sand purchased at a hardware store.
+Fill with play sand purchased at a hardware store or online.

-Choose large and small pine cones to add to the sandbox, along with some digging tools, buckets and toy cars.
+Add large and small pine cones to the sandbox, along with some digging tools, buckets and toy cars.

 Suggestions for playtime